ltrybuch/lib-themisui/themis_components/thFilter/readme.md

 ### `th-filter`

-The `th-filter` element is optionally used to wrap any of the following filter views.
-It provides consistent styling across views and lets you easily specify filter options in one place instead of having to specify options for each filter directive.
-As such, it accepts an `options` attribute with the following
+The `th-filter` element is used to wrap the following filter views.
+It provides consistent styling across views and accepts an `options` attribute as an object containing the following properties:
-parameter:

 * `filterSet` (*required*) is the `FilterSet` instance that the enclosed components will modify.